 India Signs Up the Internet Copyright Treaty

-The first of the treaties that is WCT, specifically sets out the structure for the author’s right in digital environment, making protection of computer software and databases mandatory.
+The first of the treaties that are WCT, specifically set out the structure for the author’s right in a digital environment, making the protection of computer software and databases mandatory.
 On the other hand, the WPPT relates to the rights of performers and producers of phonograms.
-It protects the rights of artists, singers, musicians and producers of soundtrack working in digital environment.
+It protects the rights of artists, singers, musicians, and producers of soundtrack working in the digital environment.

 This accession will definitely benefit the copyright owners in digital ecology.
-But there is an uncertainty about its effect on the provisions that were introduced in 2012 amendments.
-These amendments included changes of the definition of “Communication to the public” in order to make it applicable to the digital environment, the introduction of provisions related to Technological Protection Measures and Rights Management Information and safe harbor provisions over electronic medium, among several others.
+But there is uncertainty about its effect on the provisions that were introduced in the 2012 amendments.
+These amendments included changes in the definition of “Communication to the public” in order to make it applicable to the digital environment, the introduction of provisions related to Technological Protection Measures and Rights Management Information, and safe harbor provisions over an electronic medium, among several others.
 TPMs (Technology Protection Measures) are digital management tools used to restrict what users can do with digital materials, and include mechanisms such as encryption and digital watermarking.
-Certain rights holder lobbyist from US and EU are probably to argue that these TPMs are not amendable with the strict standards provided by these treaties.
+Certain rights holder lobbyists from the US and EU are probably to argue that these TPMs are not amendable with the strict standards provided by these treaties.

-Without having much of the public discussion, it has come up on surface.
+Without having much of the public discussion, it has come upon the surface.
 One has to wait and watch the kind of difficulties India faces in implementing these rights.
-But for now, copyright owners in digital market are happy to party!
+But for now, copyright owners in the digital market are happy to party!